rRemix/APlayer/Privacy EN.md

 ## Contact

 Contributions to this project are welcomed.
 Contributions, suggestions or bug reports and fixes can be made by opening an issue or creating pull requests.
-Read our contributor's guidelines [here]() to get started.
+Read our contributor's guidelines [here](https://github.com/rRemix/APlayer/blob/master/Contributing%20EN.md) to get started.
-If you have any questions about this Privacy Policy, or any other issue relating to the Facebook Event Sync project, please contact us [here](https://github.com/rRemix/APlayer) by opening an [issue](https://github.com/rRemix/APlayer/issues/new).
+If you have any questions about this Privacy Policy, or any other issue relating to APlayer, please contact us [here](https://github.com/rRemix/APlayer) by opening an [issue](https://github.com/rRemix/APlayer/issues/new).